 Jenny, a native Spanish speaker, is a teaching artist at One World Project Multilingual Community Center where she works with preschool children, aged 2-5, to develop Spanish language skills through music.

-Jenny is Musical Director for The Possibility Project After-School Program's 2018 musical theater production.
+Jenny is Musical Director for The Possibility Project's After-School Program.
 In this role she works with diverse groups of teenagers interested in social justice to create original music based on their own personal experiences.
 Click to read more about The Possibility Project.

 Jenny holds a B.A. in Contemporary Music with a focus on Vocal Performance from the Santa Fe University of Art and Design and currently resides in Brooklyn, NY.